webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 ## Using `Page` React component

-The `Page` React component is useful when you want to programmatically include the page in the existing React code.
+The `Page` React component is useful when you want to programmatically include a page, for example, on a custom route.
+You can even use this component if you want to bring the Page Builder app into your existing React app (that wasn't created with Webiny at all).

-It can be imported like so:
+The component can be imported like so:

 ```js
 import { Page } from "@webiny/app-page-builder/site/components/Page";